 Does your organization need to produce a lot of printed materials?
 If you do a significant amount of print marketing or you’re an educational institution, the answer is undoubtedly yes.
-Considering how much your current printing supplies cost and how much those costs keep going up, you might be considering other ways to increase efficiency and lower your monthly expenses.
+Considering how much your current printing supplies cost and how much those costs keep going up, you might be thinking about ways to increase efficiency and lower your monthly expenses.

 One of the best ways to accomplish both is to invest in a printer that’s not only up to the task — it’s designed for it.